 The CCA is a Registered Charity (no. 270312) formed in the 1970s to improve the life of the residents of Cullompton.
 It was set up by a group of Cullompton residents in order to promote the benefit of the inhabitants of Cullompton by working with other interested local parties to advance education and to provide facilities in the interests of social welfare, recreation and leisure.

 The Association is custodian of 32 acres of beautiful open countryside, right in the heart of Cullompton and with easy access – the CCA Fields.
 The Fields are owned by the people of the Town and play host to many events - from the circus to whippet racing, dog shows and the Cullompton Town Fayre.

-If you have any ideas, or suggestions as to what the CCA could do to achieve its Objects, please contact us.
+If you have any ideas, or suggestions as to what the CCA could do to achieve its Objectives, please contact us.